Allithwaite: Wraysholme Tower

-A mile to the south, Wraysholme Tower is a 15th-century pele tower, now in agricultural use, which abuts a farmhouse dating from the 19th century.
+A mile to the south, Wraysholme Tower is a 15th-century pele tower, now in agricultural use, which abuts a farmhouse dating from the 19th century, on the site of a medieval hall.
 The tower was built by the Harrington family of Aldingham.
 A Michael Harrington acquired a grant of free warren in Aldingham in 1315.
+Throughout the 14th and 15th centuries, the Harringtons (or Haringtons) were major benefactors of nearby Cartmel Priory.
 The tower, 40 ft by 28 ft and with walls 4 ft thick at their base, is constructed from limestone rubble.
 There was originally an entrance at the north-west corner.
 The roof is of slate.
+Unusually for a pele tower, there is a projecting turret at each corner.
+As of 2026, the tower, which is a scheduled ancient monument, is on Historic England's Heritage at Risk Register.